Important Notes:

-U of T Engineering requires documentation when submitting a petition.
-Starting September 1, 2023, students must submit the Verification of Illness form for medically related absences.
+- Verification of Illness form is required for medical absences.
+U of T Engineering requires documentation when submitting a petition, including the Verification of Illness form for medically related absences.

-If you are sick or you are experiencing other extenuating circumstances that you feel will severely affect your performance on a final exam, you may submit a final exam petition with documentation.
-The UAC will review each petition case individually and will decide if consideration is granted.
-At their discretion, the UAC may grant an assessed mark if there is sufficient closely supervised term-work or a deferred exam if deemed most appropriate.
-Deferred exams are scheduled during the Winter Term Reading Week for a missed Fall Term exam.
+- Missed final exam guidelines: If you are sick or experiencing other extenuating circumstances that you feel will severely affect your performance on a final exam, you may submit a final exam petition with documentation.
+The UAC will review each petition case individually and decide if consideration is granted.
+At their discretion, the UAC may grant an assessed mark if there is sufficient closely supervised term work or a deferred exam if deemed most appropriate.
+Deferred exams are normally scheduled during the Winter Term Reading Week for missed Fall Term exams.
 See further information on the potential outcomes.

 Sometimes, things do not go as planned.
 A petition, which is submitted through the Engineering Portal, is your formal request for an exception to a Faculty or University rule, regulation or deadline.